vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

 ## Restoring Cloned Disks ##

-To restore one or more of the different disks, you copy the cloned VMDK files into the appliance datastore and attach them to the appropriate virtual device nodes on the appliance VM.
+To restore the appliance from cloned disks, deploy a new instance of the vSphere Integrated Containers appliance of the same version as the one you backed up.
+You then copy the cloned VMDK files into the new appliance datastore and attach them to the appropriate virtual device nodes on the new appliance VM.

+**IMPORTANT**: After you deploy the new instance of the appliance, do not power it on or fill in the Complete VIC appliance installation panel.

 ### Procedure

-1. In the **Hosts and Clusters** view of the vSphere Client, right-click the appliance VM and select **Power** > **Shut Down Guest OS** to shut down the appliance VM.

-  **IMPORTANT**: Do not select **Power Off**.
-1. Right-click the appliance VM and select **Edit Settings**.
+1. Right-click the new appliance VM and select **Edit Settings**.
-2. Remove one or more of the hard disks from the appliance.
+2. Remove the hard disks from the new appliance.

     <table>
   <tr>